ninjacom/100-days-of-code/log.md

 ### Day 10: January 12th, Friday
-Day 10 of #javascript30 (hold shift to select many checkboxes) and @scrima_com CSS Grid screencast (justify-content and align-content).
+Day 10 of #javascript30 (hold shift to select many checkboxes) and @scrimba_com CSS Grid screencast (justify-content and align-content).
 In #freeCodeCamp I've progressed on to jQuery.

 **Thoughts**
 It's funny (and sad) that my once sharp coding brain couldn't really find a good solution by myself for the Hold Shift to Select Many Checkboxes.
 By myself, I draw a blank.
 However, I am able to keep up with what is being said and it all makes sense AFTER I hear it.
 Also, I didn't know that justify-content is for rows, and align-content for columns.